 Beach Safety / Molly's Patrol

-- Surf conditions: Choppy with waves building at 2 to 3 feet and strong west running currents.
+- Surf conditions: Fair with waves around 1 foot and east running currents.

 - UV index: Moderate

 - Tides: High Tide is scheduled for 2:34AM & 9:10PM.
 Low Tide is scheduled for 12:37PM.

 Sign up to receive daily beach conditions and warning flag status by texting ALBEACHES to 888777.
 For additional weather alerts and warnings for the local area text ALERTBALDWIN to 888777.
 You can easily opt out of text alerts by texting STOP.

 What Does Each Flag Signify?